 The BC Provincial Court has been an innovator in judicial education in Canada.
 The Court began using adult education techniques in the 1980s, and Education Committee members continue to follow the adult education literature and employ progressive new approaches to ensure education programs are interactive, engaging and effective.

 Accountable to Judicial Council, the Education Committee provides programs that are relevant and responsive to changes in law and circumstances affecting judicial practice.
 It invites expert presenters from across Canada or beyond to share their knowledge and experience with judges.

-Topics include current legal issues and changes in the law, but also broader factors related to the human problems judges deal with, the challenges faced by vulnerable groups in society, and themes reflecting the cultural diversity of the province.
+Topics include current legal issues and changes in the law, but also broader factors related to the human problems judges deal with, the challenges faced by vulnerable groups in society, and themes reflecting the diversity of the province.
 This “social context” education provides judges with the skills necessary to ensure stereotypes and myths do not influence their decisions.
-Subjects relevant to areas of particular public concern like sexual assault trials, mental health issues and decisions affecting children are presented regularly.
+Subjects relevant to areas of particular public concern like sexual assault trials, trauma informed practice, mental health issues and decisions affecting children are presented regularly.